-Scanning Java Projects 23
+Scanning Java Projects 24

-Quick Scan Mode 24
+Quick Scan Mode 26

-Scanning Large and Complex Projects 25
+Scanning Large and Complex Projects 26

-Scanning Visual Studio Solutions and Projects 30
+Scanning Visual Studio Solutions and Projects 32

-Re-scanning Projects 32
+Rescanning Projects 34

 Scanning Java Projects

 The Audit Guide Wizard combines the translation and analysis phases of the scanning process into a single step.
 Use this wizard to scan small Java projects that have source code in a single directory.